Klebsiella pneumoniae: Hypervirulent Klebsiella pneumoniae

+These findings underscore the importance of environmental surveillance and suggest that food and water sources could play roles in hvKp transmission.

 Transmission

 To get a K. pneumoniae infection, a person must be exposed to the bacteria.
-In other words, K. pneumoniae must enter the respiratory tract to cause pneumoniae, or the blood to cause a bloodstream infection.
+In other words, K. pneumoniae must enter the respiratory tract to cause pneumonia, or the blood to cause a bloodstream infection.

 In healthcare settings, K. pneumoniae bacteria can be spread through person-to-person contact (for example, contaminated hands of healthcare personnel, or other people via patient to patient) or, less commonly, by contamination of the environment; the role of transmission directly from the environment to patients is controversial and requires further investigation.
 However, the bacteria are not spread through the air.

 Patients in healthcare settings also may be exposed to K. pneumoniae when they are on ventilators, or have intravenous catheters or wounds.
 These medical tools and conditions may allow K. pneumoniae to enter the body and cause infection.

 Resistant strains

 Klebsiella organisms are often resistant to multiple antibiotics.
 Current evidence implicates plasmids as the primary source of the resistance genes.
 Klebsiella species with the ability to produce extended-spectrum beta-lactamases (ESBL) are resistant to virtually all beta-lactam antibiotics, except carbapenems.
 Other frequent resistance targets include aminoglycosides, fluoroquinolones, tetracyclines, chloramphenicol, and trimethoprim/sulfamethoxazole.

 Infection with carbapenem-resistant Enterobacteriaceae (CRE) or carbapenemase-producing Enterobacteriaceae is emerging as an important challenge in health-care settings.
 One of many CREs is carbapenem-resistant Klebsiella pneumoniae (CRKP).
 Over the past 10 years, a progressive increase in CRKP has been seen worldwide; however, this new emerging nosocomial pathogen is probably best known for an outbreak in Israel that began around 2006 within the healthcare system there.
 In the US, it was first described in North Carolina in 1996; since then CRKP has been identified in 41 states; and is routinely detected in certain hospitals in New York and New Jersey.
 It is now the most common CRE species encountered within the United States.

 CRKP is resistant to almost all available antimicrobial agents, and infections with CRKP have caused high rates of morbidity and mortality, in particular among persons with prolonged hospitalization and those critically ill and exposed to invasive devices (e.g., ventilators or central venous catheters).
 The concern is that carbapenem is often used as a drug of last resort when battling resistant bacterial strains.
 New slight mutations could result in infections for which healthcare professionals can do very little, if anything, to treat patients with resistant organisms.